 - Remote display

-Note that while both these devices include audible and visual alarms, they need to be installed differently.
+Note that while both of these devices include audible and visual alarms, they need to be installed differently.

 Installing the CO2 Sensor